ESTJ Personality Traits: The Guardian

 Women with the ESTJ personality type are, like all ESTJs, independent, rational, and practical.
 However, the typical ESTJ traits can appear differently in women due to differences in expectations and roles.

-ESTJ women are not very emotional, but they are nonetheless very dependable and caring to their loved ones.
-They can still be very demanding, and have little tolerance for imprecision.
+ESTJ women are not very emotional but dependable and caring to their loved ones.
+They can still be very demanding and have little tolerance for imprecision.

-Hobbies and careers that involve organization are attractive to ESTJ women.
-This is why there may be a disproportionate amount of ESTJ women in groups involved with volunteering, gardening, or event planning.
+Hobbies and careers that involve organizations are attractive to ESTJ women.
+This is why a disproportionate amount of ESTJ women may be in groups involved with volunteering, gardening, or event planning.

 Famous People with ESTJ Personalities

-Some experts have suggested that a number of famous individuals exhibit characteristics of the ESTJ personality type.
+Some experts have suggested that several famous individuals exhibit characteristics of the ESTJ personality type.
 These people include:

 • James Monroe, U.S. President